DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 * It might be possible to  allow overloading but restrict it to strictly non-intersecting interfaces, which would allow method overloading in some cases.
 		* What happens with None values, which have an empty interface?
 		* This might get frustrating as this intersection behavior would likely be complex and unintuitive
-		* This also makes candidacy for [[08 Interface Intersection|interface intersection]] much more complicated and may not be worth it.

 * Instead, the way Lodge is currently designed is to use optional parameters and type switching to achieve similar behavior.
 	* This is similar to Python's behavior and people don't seem to mind that much